marzeq/dotfiles/README.md

 ### automatic install script

-**fyi - this script was made for my personal use and you should probably not run it yourself**

 run the `install.sh` script to stow the config files for the specified package of programs and install the necessary dependencies:

 ```bash
 ./install.sh [package]
 ```

+**fyi - this script was made for my personal use and you should probably not run it yourself**

+i recommend you instead stick to the manual install method above or use the `--dry-run` option and see what it does

 ---